irfe92/SEWA-Energy-Demand-Forecasting/README.md

 ## Project Goal : Energy Consumption Forecasting Using Tree-Based Models and Parameter Tuning
-The primary objective of this project is to develop accurate predictive models for energy consumption outcomes by systematically tuning parameters, implementing cross-validation techniques, and applying theoretical knowledge gained from course.
+The primary objective of this project is to develop accurate predictive models for energy consumption outcomes by tuning parameters, implementing cross-validation techniques, and applying theoretical knowledge gained from course.

 ## Methodology

 ### 1. Features
 - **Target Variable:** Predict SEWA energy consumption (MWh/hour)
 - **Features:** Weather parameters (temperature, humidity) and calendar variables

 ### 2. Data Preparation
 Proposed preprocessing steps:
-1. Handle missing values (if any) by generating a regular sequance of dates and mergind with the original data
+1. Handle missing values by generating a regular sequance of dates and mergind with the original data
 2. Feature engineering:
    - Remove the 'C' and '%' characters and convert columns to numeric
    - Create lag features for time-series analysis of Temperature (lag 1, lag 2, lag 3)